PoundKey/Algorithms/Asymptotic Analysis/README.md

 	- T(2) = b
 	- T(n) = T(n-1) + T(n-2) + c
 	- T(n) = O(2<sup>n</sup>)

+#### Problem that cannot be expressed using asymptotic notations
+Consider the following functions:

+- f(n) = 1 if n is odd; f(n) = n if n is even.
+- g(n) = n if n is odd; g(n) = 1 if n is even.

+Such non-monotonic functions exist in applications such as prime number checking.
+The graphs of these functions look like upside-down Vs which expand as n increases.
+We cannot say that f(n) ∈ O(g(n)) because this would fail for even-valued n.
+Likewise, we cannot say that f(n) ∈ Ω(g(n)) because this would fail for odd valued n.

 ### Log Aside
 ![Log Aside](./img/log.png)